lonekl/profesional-web-page/README.md

 ### How to
 To see it just git clone this repository and open `index.html` in browser.
+Or you can open it on [github.io service](https://lonekl.github.io/profesional-web-page)

 ### Also
 Code isn't made great, I realized it after some time.